dfattal/dfattal.github.io/ImmersityLens/CHROME_STORE_SUBMISSION.md

 **🌟 Key Features:**
 • **Instant 3D Conversion**: Click any image to convert it into an immersive Leia Image Format (LIF)
-• **Universal Compatibility**: Works on virtually any website - social media, news sites, image galleries, and more
+• **Universal Compatibility**: Works on virtually any website - social media, news sites, image galleries, stock photo sites, and more
+• **Site-Specific Optimizations**: Special handling for Shutterstock, CNN, Instagram, and other complex layouts
 • **Intelligent Layout Preservation**: Advanced CSS analysis ensures your favorite sites remain perfectly functional
 • **Interactive 3D Viewing**: Hover over converted images to see stunning depth animations
 • **High-Quality Downloads**: Save your 3D creations as professional LIF files